 - A family rate less means applies without a tapered increase for qualified adults.
 The family rate is based on a personal rate, a full qualified adult rate and full qualified child rate less means.
-If the claimant has a spouse/partner in employment a disregard of €20.00 a day also applies to the spouse/partner for a maximum of three days a week (maximum €60.00 a week) and the balance is assessed to 60%. - The net earnings of the spouse/partner are calculated as the gross earnings less PRSI, Superannuation and Trade Union dues.
+If the claimant has a spouse/partner in employment a disregard of €20.00 a day also applies to the spouse/partner for a maximum of three days a week (maximum €60.00 a week) and the balance is assessed at 60%. - The net earnings of the spouse/partner are calculated as the gross earnings less PRSI, Superannuation and Trade Union dues.

-• An additional sum is disregarded depending on the number of days the spouse/partner works each week (working three days or less per week €50 from 3^d May 2006, working four or more days per week €100 from 3^d May 2006).
+• An additional sum is disregarded depending on the number of days the spouse/partner works each week (working three days or less per week €0 from 3rd May 2006, working four or more days per week €100 from 3rd May 2006).